 Nau mai haere mai!
 Welcome!

-Thank you for taking the step in coming to counselling.
-Informed consent means you understand what counselling is, what your rights are, and what my responsibilities are as your counsellor - so you can make an informed decision about engaging in counselling.
+Thank you for taking the step to engage in counselling.
+Informed consent means you understand what counselling involves, what your rights are, and what my responsibilities are as your counsellor, so you can make an informed decision about whether this support is right for you.

 What Counselling Is